-Columbia Care has a successful history of growing revenue and it believes it has a strong domestic and international growth strategy aimed at continuing its strong rate of growth.
-Columbia Care's future depends, in part, on Management's ability to implement its growth strategy including (i) product innovations; (ii) penetration into new markets; (iii) growth in pharmaceutical and distributor partnerships; (iv) future development of e-commerce distribution capabilities; and (v) improvements in operating income, gross profit and operating expense margins.
-The ability of Columbia Care to implement this growth strategy depends, among other things, on its ability to develop new products that appeal to consumers, maintain and expand brand loyalty, maintain and improve pharmaceutical quality products and brand recognition, maintain and improve competitive position in the markets, and identify and successfully enter and market products in new geographic areas and segments.
+We have a successful history of growing revenue and we believe we have a strong domestic and international growth strategy aimed at continuing its strong rate of growth.
+Our future depends, in part, on our management's ability to implement our growth strategy including (i) product innovations; (ii) penetration into new markets; (iii) growth in pharmaceutical and distributor partnerships; (iv) future development of e-commerce distribution capabilities; and (v) improvements in operating income, gross profit and operating expense margins.
+The ability of us to implement this growth strategy depends, among other things, on our ability to develop new products that appeal to consumers, maintain and expand brand loyalty, maintain and improve pharmaceutical quality products and brand recognition, maintain and improve competitive position in the markets, and identify and successfully enter and market products in new geographic areas and segments.